-Location extensions are a simple and free way to give your ads more information when a user searches for you.
-All that the advertiser has to do is set up a free Google Places account.
-Once set up, you can easily link your Places account to your AdWords account.
-This will allow you to show your location on Google maps right within the ad on the search engine results page.
-Because many users searching on mobile devices may be looking for your address or at a nearby competitor doing price comparisons, the addition of location extensions can be a vital part of your mobile advertising efforts.
+Location extensions are a great way to provide more useful information about your physical location(s) to users.
+Location extensions display your address, phone number, and map marker with your text ad – and on mobile devices, can include a link to directions.
+All the advertiser has to do is set up a free Google Places account, which you can easily link to your AdWords account.
+Because many users on mobile devices may be looking for your address, or may be at a nearby competitor doing price comparisons, the addition of location extensions can be a vital part of your mobile advertising efforts.

 Advertisers should look into creating a mobile website or a mobile landing page before they are ready to invest money in advertising.
 Google now considers whether your site is mobile-compatible when assessing an advertiser’s quality score.
 If you plan to invest dollars on sending a user to your site from their mobile phone, it makes sense to send them to a page that offers them the best possible experience.
 There are many inexpensive and even free options for making your site mobile-compatible.
 Speak to a Wpromote representative about your options before deciding to begin your mobile advertising initiative.

 The creation of a mobile app for a website is a sexy idea that has grown in popularity the past few years.
 However, unless you have a wealth of developer resources or money, building a mobile app may be completely unnecessary.
 A more effective use of your time and money would likely be investing in optimizing your website experience within a mobile browser.
 Wpromote wouldn’t deter its clients from building a mobile app, but we would recommend making sure that the in-browser experience is optimized before proceeding with app development as a general best practice.